Multiple Gauss sums: Acknowledgments

 \section{Acknowledgments}

 The authors thank Yang Cao, Lei Fu, Philippe Michel, Daqing Wan, Shuntaro Yamagishi, and Dingxin Zhang for helpful discussions on multiple exponential sums and algebraic geometry.
+The authors are grateful to Kien Huu Nguyen for pointing out an issue arising in the application of \cite{Ngu21} in an earlier version of this manuscript.
+In the present version, we avoid reliance on \cite{Ngu21}.
 This work was supported by the National Key Research and Development Program of China (No. 2021YFA1000700) and the National Natural Science Foundation of China (No. 12031008).